 Long Term Care Fees

-If you are concerned about ‘long term care fees’ and your estate is worth over £21,500 you will have to contribute towards the cost.
-A Local Authority under the Care in the Community Act 1990 is able to force a sale of your property to recover the care costs.
+If you are concerned about ‘long term care fees’ and your estate is worth between £14,250 and £23,250 you will have to contribute towards the cost.
+A Local Authority under the Care Act 2014 is able to force a sale of your property to recover the care costs.
 So reducing your family’s inheritance.
-By implementing a Property Protective Trust, you can safeguard some of the equity in your home.

 A specialist disabled trust set up in someone’s Will for the benefit of a disabled child or adult.
 Any assets placed into a disabled trust are not assessable by the DSS.
 So protecting assets for use in addition to any State benefits received.